AradhanaChhabra/AradhanaChhabra/README.md

 ### **I am Aradhana** 👩🏽‍💻

-- more than just an aspiring software developer ♥︎
+- more than just a software developer ♥︎
 - currently working in frontend team of [RevenueHero](https://revenuehero.io/)
-- proficient in technologies including ReactJS, NextJs, Tailwind, TypeScript, Redux, and others
+- ReactJS, NextJs, Tailwind, TypeScript, Redux, and others
 - a little obsessed with making each piece of code pixel-perfect ✨
-- looking forward to contribute to Open Source and be an active member of the community
 - eager to learn and evolve 🌱